AbhiSharma1210/Foundry-FundMe/README.md

 # About

-This is a basic project made in solidity for crowd funding.
+This is a crowd funding App made in solidity.

 # Getting Started